Weird Tip That Really Works: For Perfect Bacon, Add a Little Water to the Pan

-When I heard that adding a little water to a pan of bacon would keep it from splattering fat as it cooked, I had to give the trick a try for myself — and discovered that this little tip is more than just a way to keep your apron clean.
-It is the key to better bacon on the stovetop.
+When I heard that adding a little water to a pan of bacon would keep it from splattering fat as it cooked, I had to give the trick a try for myself.
+Not only did I confirm that this little tip is indeed a way to keep your apron clean, but I also discovered that it’s the key to better bacon on the stovetop.

 I tried the method using various amounts of water and found that America’s Test Kitchen is right: the water renders the fat, so there is a lot less splattering.
 More importantly, the technique produces a browned and crisp-edged slice without the risk of burned bacon.
 Tender and a little chewy, this bacon was perfect in a wedge salad because it didn’t crumble when I speared it with a fork; it was as pliable as thick-cut bacon, but with the crispness you would expect from the usual thin slice.

 There’s actually no need to completely cover the bacon slices with water.
 It takes a long time for that much water to boil off and I thought the results were just as good — and much quicker! — with a smaller amount of water.
 Once the bacon is in the pan, add just enough water to completely coat the bottom of the pan and cook over medium-high heat until the water has evaporated.
 Reduce the heat to medium and cook the bacon until crisp.

 For perfect bacon in bulk, cooking it in the oven is the way to go, but the next time you cook a few slices on the stove, give this method a try.
 It just might change how you cook bacon forever.

 Have you ever cooked bacon with water?
 What are your tips or tricks for perfect bacon on the stove?